apache/fury/docs/specification/xlang_serialization_spec.md

 - local_date: a naive date without timezone.
 The count is days relative to an epoch at UTC midnight on Jan 1, 1970.
 - decimal: exact decimal value represented as an integer value in two's complement.
 - binary: an variable-length array of bytes.
-- array: only allow numeric components.
+- array: only allow 1d numeric components.
 Other arrays will be taken as List.
 The implementation should support the interoperability between array and list.
-- array: multidimensional array which every sub-array can have different sizes but all have same type.
   - bool_array: one dimensional int16 array.
   - int8_array: one dimensional int8 array.
   - int16_array: one dimensional int16 array.
   - int32_array: one dimensional int32 array.
   - int64_array: one dimensional int64 array.
   - float16_array: one dimensional half_float_16 array.
   - float32_array: one dimensional float32 array.
   - float64_array: one dimensional float64 array.
+- tensor: multidimensional array which every sub-array have same size and type.
 - arrow record batch: an arrow [record batch](https://arrow.apache.org/docs/cpp/tables.html#record-batches) object.
 - arrow table: an arrow [table](https://arrow.apache.org/docs/cpp/tables.html#tables) object.